acrolinx/acrolinx-sidebar-demo-java/README.md

 3. All dependencies needed will be downloaded and the samples are ready to be run.
 4. You'll find three runnable main classes inside the `demo`-folder.
+5. Keep in mind, that this sample creates a fat jar, that includes the JFX dependencies for all platforms.
+   Depending on your needs you might want to use a different project configuration with less dependencies.
+   Check below for more information.

 ### Run the Samples

 Build the project first, then run: